mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 - [ ] The flags like `-std=gnu++14` are added to `compiler_flags` but are not applicable for C/Objective-C code.
 Most tools have differentiation between C flags (C and Objective-C) and Cxx flags (C++/Objective-C++).
+The solution would be to return 2 sets of flags for C and Cxx families, instead of just one `compiler_flags` option.

 ### validate_xcconfig